Honors & Awards

 INTERCOLLEGIATE STUDIES INSTITUTE, OUTSTANDING EDUCATOR

-Recognized in the 2006 edition of the Intercollegiate Studies Institute’s Choosing the Right College: The Whole Truth about America’s Top Schools, as one of Wheaton College's most outstanding teachers.
+Recognized in the 2006 edition of the Intercollegiate Studies Institute’s Choosing the Right College: The Whole Truth about America’s Top Schools, as an outstanding teacher at Wheaton College.

 WHEATON COLLEGE ALUMNI AND ALDEEN FACULTY DEVELOPMENT GRANTS